kylethomp10/kylethomp10/README.md

       <img width="600" height="500" alt="gearbox" src="https://github.com/user-attachments/assets/8c0231a0-da75-473e-852c-02a132311ad9" />
 </p>

 The output shaft of the gearbox, for the bending device rotates a pinion gear that directly engages a linear rack, shown in green.
 As the pinion turns, the rack moves forward in a straight line.
 Attached to the end of the rack is a precision-shaped press tool named the dove tail.
 The dove tail has a semicircular end which is meant to guide the bar gently as it is bent.
+The dovetail is the blue piece shown in the last picture.

 <p align="center">
       <img width="656" height="389" alt="dove tail" src="https://github.com/user-attachments/assets/b8ae757b-7e44-4a07-9990-00f48256b9e3" />